A Critical Issue Facing Health Professions Schools Today

 Practicing Physician

-"Excellent overview!
-These are terms and concepts that are totally foreign to a vast majority of medical students.
-Super important to know when looking for residency and employment."
+"Excellent overview.
+These are terms and concepts that are totally foreign to most medical students, but critically important for residency and employment.”

 See Healthcare in a Different Way